 To create that limit, regulators took the lowest level ever associated with harm in humans and divided it by 1,000, creating a massive safety buffer.
 The result is a “safe harbor” level of 0.5 µg per day, about 1,000× lower than the level shown to cause harm.

 It’s not a food safety limit.
-It’s a warning law designed to flag even theoretical exposures, including those that occur naturally in foods like spinach, rice, and nuts.
+It’s a warning label designed to flag even theoretical exposures, including those that occur naturally in foods like spinach, rice, and nuts.

 In contrast, most public health authorities, including the FDA, WHO, EFSA, and NSF International, set limits dozens or hundreds of times higher based on real-world evidence and modern toxicology.

 Testing isn’t something we do in response to headlines.
 It’s something we’ve always done.
-Each year, we invest over $1 million in testing through accredited, independent laboratories in the UK and US, covering every stage of production.
+Every year, we invest over $1 million in product testing using a range of independent ISO 17025 accredited laboratories covering every stage of production from raw materials and finished products.

 In 2025, Huel Black Edition was certified by NSF International, the gold standard for product safety and quality.
 That certification found no detectable lead above the 3.6 µg testing threshold, confirming that Huel meets some of the most stringent safety criteria in the world.